mtmorgan/CIViC/README.md

 # CIViCdb / R interface

-This provides a start on a low-level (not so user friendly) API to the [CIViC][1] Clinical Interpretations of Variants in Cancer data base.
+This provides a start on a low-level (not so user friendly) API to the [CIViC][] Clinical Interpretations of Variants in Cancer data base.

 Install with